KypAnastasy/AtSWEET11_cloning_project/README.md

 Project: In Silico Design of Expression Vector for AtSWEET11 Gene Project Overview

 This repository contains the in silico design of a plant expression vector for constitutive expression of the AtSWEET11 gene under the CaMV 35S promoter with the NOS terminator.
 The vector was assembled using the Gateway MultiSite recombination system (4-1-2-3).
-All sequences were retrieved from NCBI, and Gateway adapters were used for recombination.
+All sequences were obtained from NCBI, vector sequences were obtained from NovoPro, and adapters from Cloning – Gateway BP-Reaction II by A. Untergasser were used for recombination.
 The project aims to generate a stable expression system for functional studies of the AtSWEET11 gene, which encodes a sugar transporter involved in carbohydrate allocation.

 Design Strategy